Cras14Project/Coadaptation_with_RealAnt/project14-COADAPT/Coadaptation/README.md

 You can change co-adaptation parameters from the `experiment_configs.py`.

-The program saves and load all evoreplay data to a directory `named evoreplay_saves` that has
+The program saves and loads all evoreplay data to a directory `named evoreplay_saves` which has
 * `init_state`
 * `population`
 * `short_save`